anonymity000/MB-DCA/README.md

 If you change the channel, also need to modify the value of hdim in meta_baseline.py.
 32:800, 64:1600, 128:3200.
 ## Test
 To test the performance, modify configs/test_few_shot.yaml by setting "load" to the saving file of the trained model.
 Or copy the trained model to ./test directory.
-<br> Edit the dataset of the test_few_shot.yaml for testing different datasets.
+<br> Edit the dataset of the test_few_shot.yaml for testing different datasets (including cross-domain testing).
 ```
 python test_few_shot.py
 ```